|Asst Prof Sum Tze Chien|

 - BSc National University of Singapore 1998

 In this work, we seek to understand energy transfer mechanisms in hybrid organic photovoltaic devices, in particular that of the exciton and polaron dynamics resulting from interchain effects under device conditions (field-induced changes in the optical behaviour).
 Systems include hybrid Au nanowire/P3HT-PCBM photovoltaic devices and fiber-P3HT-PCBM systems.
 The recombination pathways will be investigated using both time-resolved photoluminescence and transient absorption spectroscopy.
-The knowledge gained would serve to guide the design of such organic materials in improving the PCE through chemical and structural modifications.
+The knowledge gained would serve to guide the design of such organic materials inimproving the PCE through chemical and structural modifications.
+One recent highlight is the acceptance of our paper on investigating the loss mechanisms in Ag nanoparticle blended OPV cells in Nature Communications.

 |Research Grant |